seanb1526/CodeLagoon/README.md

 **Update these sections in `index.html`:**

-- **Business Name**: Replace "BrickCode Academy" throughout the file
+- **Business Name**: Replace "At-Home Robotics" throughout the file
 - **Contact Info**: Update phone, email, and service area
 - **Pricing**: Modify lesson prices in the lessons section
 - **About Section**: Customize your story and mission